 Since opening in 2012, the MVFS has shown over 450 feature films to 80,000 patrons.

-In 2015, the MV Film Society partnered with the Martha’s Vineyard Theater Foundation to re-open the historic Capawock Theater in Vineyard Haven, and the Strand Theater in Oak Bluffs as non-profit cinema opened 7 nights a week.
+In 2015, the MV Film Society partnered with the Martha’s Vineyard Theater Foundation to renovate and re-open the historic Capawock Theatre (Built in 1913) in Vineyard Haven, and the Strand Theater (Built in 1915) in Oak Bluffs.

-Although offering an enriched film program is the primary reason the MVFS exists, the Society also presents film-related speakers, educational programs, and special events to enhance this main mission all while increasing the public’s appreciation of fine cinema in all of its forms.
-The film society produces the annual Nature as Inspiration Film Festival, FILMusic Festival in June, Documentary Week in August, and the Martha’s Vineyard International Film Festival in September.
+The Film Society also presents film-related speakers, educational programs, and special events to enhance this main mission all while increasing the public’s appreciation of fine cinema in all of its forms.
+Finally, the Film Society conducts five festivals annually: SPECTRUM (LGBTQ+S) in April, Nature as Inspiration in May, FILMUSIC in June, Documentary Week in August, and the Martha’s Vineyard International Film Festival in September.